-Medicaid Planning is the process by which we, as elder law attorneys, preserve assets.
+Medicaid Planning is the process by which we, as elder law attorneys, preserve assets that otherwise would have to be spent on the nursing home.
 People ask, “How do you hide the money?”
 We do not hide anything.
-Everything that the law requires is disclosed to the Medicaid agency during the application process.
+Everything the law requires is disclosed to the Medicaid agency during the application process.
 We follow and work within the law and the regulations.
 In Medicaid Planning we gather information about the health of the older citizens, family relationships, and financial assets.
-Where possible and necessary, we draft documents to help effectuate the plan and the care of the Nursing Home resident, such as new wills for family members involved with the planning process.

 We then draft a written Medicaid plan.
 Each plan is different and is specific to the individual situation of each family.
-The plans are typewritten, single-spaced, and generally run eight to ten pages.
 The plan lays out in detail what to do, how to do it, when to do it.
 In Medicaid Planning, the timing of events is of great importance for the purposes of asset protection.

-We invite folks to come in with their spouses, children, siblings, financial advisors, CPAs, attorneys, religious leaders, friends, and anyone else they would like to have present to hear the plan.
+We invite people to come in with their spouses, children, siblings, financial advisors, CPAs, attorneys, religious leaders, friends, and anyone else they would like to have present to hear the plan.

 We may employ many different tools in Medicaid Planning.
 For instance, we may advise converting countable assets to exempt assets, or making other permitted changes, all within Federal and State law.

 When it is time to go to the Medicaid agency, we will go for our planning client.
 Medicaid regulations are complex and change frequently.
 Going to the Medicaid office to apply for Medicaid may be an arduous process, a cross between going to the IRS and a root canal.
 Many (but not all) Medicaid caseworkers are friendly and courteous, but the process itself can be quite stressful.